Marie Zimmermann

 Marie Zimmermann (June 17, 1879 – June 17, 1972) was an American designer and maker of jewelry and metalwork.
 She is noted for fine craftsmanship and innovative design in a variety of different mediums and styles.
-Calling herself “a craftsman” rather than an artist, she employed many different crafts in her work such as metalsmithing, carving, painting, and sculpting.
+Calling herself "a craftsman" rather than an artist, she employed a range of crafts in her work, including metalsmithing, carving, painting, and sculpting.
 A 1926 article in the Brooklyn Eagle by Harriette Ashbrook called her "perhaps the most versatile artist in the country".

 Early life and education

 Zimmermann was born in Brooklyn, New York, in 1879, the fourth of five children to well-off Swiss immigrants John and Marie Zimmermann.
 Her family purchased a farm in 1882 along the Delaware River near Milford, Pennsylvania, to serve as a weekend and summer home.
 The family farm strongly influenced Zimmermann's creativity.
 Against her father's desire for her to go into medicine, she pursued a career in the decorative arts and worked toward mastery of metalworking.
 She was educated at the Packer Collegiate Institute, the Art Students League of New York, and the Pratt Institute.